MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Query evaluation diagram as an overview](media/query-folding-basics/diagram-1.png)

-1. The Power Query query script, found inside the Advanced Editor, is submitted to the Power Query engine alongside with other important information such as credentials and data source privacy levels.
+1. The Power Query query script (also known as M code), found inside the Advanced Editor, is submitted to the Power Query engine alongside with other important information such as credentials and data source privacy levels.
 2. Power Query determines what data needs to be extracted from the data source and submits a request to the data source.
 3. The data source responds to the request from Power Query by transferring the requested data to Power Query.
 4. Power Query receives the incoming data from the data source and performs any transformations using the Power Query engine if necessary.